 Highlights of Special Annual Events

-March — Amelia Island Film Festival.
+February — Amelia Island Film Festival.
 A celebration of film screenings, workshops, lectures, exhibits and more at venues across Amelia Island.
-The film festival screens more than 25 films, including shorts and features, including student, independent, documentaries, Sci-Fi, and classic films.
-For more information, visit the film festival’s web sitewww.AmeliaIslandFilmFestival.org or call (904) 335-1110.
+The film festival screens shorts and features (including student, independent, documentaries, Sci-Fi, and classic films).
+For more information, visit the film festival’s website www.AmeliaIslandFilmFestival.org or call (904) 335-1110.

 May — Wild Amelia Nature Festival (904-251-0016).
 Held in May each year, Wild Amelia celebrates the local bioregion and includes nature tours led by area naturalists and Florida State Park Rangers, nature photography workshops, a green business Expo, a Kids Niche, plus live music and critters.
 If you appreciate nature and love the outdoors, plan to attend some of the educational and family-friendly activities.
 Every year the nature festival selects a different local critter to highlight.
 Previous honorees were “the Alligator, Painted Bunting, the Gopher Tortoise, Northern Right Whales and the Egret.”
 Visit the Wild Amelia Nature Festival’s website for full schedule of events, seminars and more at www.WildAmelia.com